arqalite/fire-king-guide/src/combos/ulcanix-sacred.md

 <div class="warning">

-This combo does play into [_Nibiru, the Primal Being_] - while we can recover from it here, it's not ideal to get hit by it, so be careful!
+This combo plays into [_Nibiru, the Primal Being_] - while we can recover from it here, it's not ideal to get hit by it, so be careful!

 Under [_Mulcharmy Fuwalos_], your opponent draws 3 cards.